dannykrouk/ArcGISProDiagnosticMonitor2Sql/README.md

 # ArcGISProDiagnosticMonitor2Sql
-Creates tables and populates them from the log outputs saved from ArcGIS Pro's "Diagnostic Monitor"
+PowerShell scripts that creates tables and populates them from the log outputs saved from ArcGIS Pro's "Diagnostic Monitor"